 No two child care centers are the same, but all child care centers are businesses.
-Be sure that you’re charging childcare or preschool tuition at rates that are not only fair to families, but also fairly compensate your staff – and you!
+Not only do you need to be sure that you’re charging childcare or preschool tuition at rates that are fair to families and enough to keep the lights on, you now need to factor in the financial impact of the COVID-19 crisis on the future of your program.

 Whether you’re running a childcare business, a preschool, or an aftercare program, your tuition and fees should be priced with three things in mind: